CamilCar/jb-wildlife-photos/README.md

 ### Content
 - For mockup, 'moqups.com' was used.
 This page offered 400 objects for free, but for future I would concider purchase upgraded plan, as it's easy to use and learn, and offers great tools for project planning.
+- Code for styling  the prints in the webshop was based on code from CI project 'Boutique Ado'
 - All photos used on this page is by photographer Joris Bomert, with his permission naturally, as it is a webstore for his products.